How Much Does a Website Builder Cost? Total Cost of Ownership

 Many platforms offer attractive introductory rates that increase significantly upon renewal.

-For example, Hostinger AI Website Builder starts at $2.99/month for the first year and renews at $8.99/month.
+For example, Hostinger AI Website Builder starts at $2.99/month for the 48-month term and renews at $10.99/month.

 Website builder costs of the major platforms, including their pricing tiers, unique features, and value assessments: